emqx/emqx-docs/cfg-manual-docgen/configuration-manual-ee-en.md

   *Optional*: `core | replicant`

-  Select a node role.<br/>
+  Select a node role.<br />
 <code>core</code> nodes provide durability of the data, and take care of writes.
-It is recommended to place core nodes in different racks or different availability zones.<br/>
+It is recommended to place core nodes in different racks or different availability zones.<br />
 <code>replicant</code> nodes are ephemeral worker nodes.
 Removing them from the cluster
-doesn't affect database redundancy<br/>
+doesn't affect database redundancy<br />
-It is recommended to have more replicant nodes than core nodes.<br/>
+It is recommended to have more replicant nodes than core nodes.<br />
 Note: this parameter only takes effect when the <code>backend</code> is set to <code>rlog</code>.